siberianfox/g2wiki/Development-Process.md

 ###Close the Issue

-- We will close the issue once the PR is accepted and passes regressions
+- We will close the issue once the PR is accepted/ We may advance the build number as well, depending on the nature of the PR.